Kalachuris of Tripuri: Origins

-The Kalachuri inscriptions, such as the Gyaraspur inscription of prince Valleka (a son of Kokalla I), trace the dynasty's ancestry to Kartavirya Arjuna, a legendary Heheya king who ruled from Mahishmati.
-According to the 12th century poem Prithviraja Vijaya, the dynasty descended from Kartavirya through one Sahasika ("courageous"), who was a maternal ancestor of the poem's hero Prithviraja III.
-The poem traces Kartavirya's mythical ancestry to the deity Chandra (the moon) and his son Budha (the mercury).
+The Kalachuris of Tripuri alternatively called themselves Haihayas in some of their records: the earliest such records are the Bilahari stone inscriptions of Yuvaraja-deva II.
+The dynasty traced its ancestry to the legendary lunar dynasty, claiming descent from the legendary Haihaya ruler Kartavirya Arjuna, who ruled from Mahishmati.
+This claim occurs in several Kalachuri inscriptions, including the Gyaraspur inscription of prince Valleka (a son of Kokalla I), the Varanasi inscription of Karna, and the Khairha inscription of Yashahkarna.
+Some of these inscriptions, such as the Khairha inscription, trace Kartavirya's ancestry to Chandra (the moon deity) through the Pauravas and Bharata.
+According to the 12th century poem Prithviraja Vijaya, the dynasty descended from Kartavirya Arjuna through one Sahasika ("courageous"), who was a maternal ancestor of the poem's hero Prithviraja III.
+The poem also traces Kartavirya's mythical ancestry to Chandra, through his son Budha (the mercury).